 You’ll find 20 or more breweries represented, offering tasting samples of both beer and hard cider and vendors offering pretzels, bratwurst, and many other German-themed foods.
 There is polka music, dancing, and even some yodeling performances, and you’ll be highly entertained by the Oktoberfest games, with things like the pretzel toss, the stein hoist, a relay race, and a keg roll to either participate in with gusto or enjoy from the sidelines.

-10. Eat Your Weight in Tempeh at Asheville VeganFest
+10. Asheville VeganFest

 Asheville is a hub in this region for vegan and plant-based diets.
 For those who haven’t run into vegan eating much, this is a diet that cuts out not only meat but also dairy, eggs, and other products from animals.
 The result is a diet rich in seeds, nuts, beans, fruits, and vegetables, and there are many innovations all the time in how to make incredible, flavorful food that’s also fully vegan.